ballhog23/bbfb/README.md

 A web application for the Bleed Blue fantasy football league that tracks historical and current season data from the [Sleeper API](https://docs.sleeper.app/).
 View matchups, standings, and league records across every season.

+## Motivation
+I built this to implement a cost-optimized, 3-tier AWS architecture for real-time data ingestion.
+The project solves the challenge of maintaining long-term historical data from the Sleeper API by implementing a persistent PostgreSQL-backed synchronization pipeline.

 ## Features

 - **Matchups** — Browse weekly matchups by season with scores, starters, and player-level scoring breakdowns.
 Toggle between regular season and playoff views.